GREATDANELADY.COM

 If, after you read this information about systemic yeast and you do not think it applies to your pet's situation, then proceed with the allergy program below.

-3. Nzymes - Dietary enzymes - missing in all commercial foods - antioxidants
+3. Nzymes - Dietary enzymes which detoxify the body and they are missing in all commercial foods - antioxidants

 4. DMG - to boost immune function

-6. Liquid Health Level 5000 - joint support supplement
+6. Optional: Liquid Health Level 5000 - joint support supplement

-FOR VARIETY ADD - fruits & veggies & Eagle Holistic canned meats www.eaglepack.com For a safe, balanced raw option use Honest Kitchen dehydrated raw - info below.
+FOR VARIETY ADD - fruits & veggies & Precise canned meats and for a safe, balanced raw option use Honest Kitchen dehydrated raw - info below.

 DO NOT SOAK KIBBLE AND LET SET, OR USE HOT WATER ON YOUR KIBBLE IT WILL DESTROY THE INTEGRITY OF THE NUTRIENTS AND PROBIOTICS - YOGURT LIKE CULTURES ON THE FOOD.